-Multi-select option sets in Dynamics 365 CRM can streamline data entry.
-They allow users to select multiple values for any data that can be captured within an option set.
+Multi-select option sets, now known as choice columns, in Dynamics 365 CRM solutions can streamline data entry.
+They allow users to pick multiple values from a list for any data that can be captured within a set of options.

 - Limitations of Multi-Select Option Sets

 Note: There are now 5 different Dynamics 365 apps that serve various CRM needs.
 In some contexts, you may also see those products referred to as “Customer Engagement” or “CE” apps.
 Multi-select option sets, now known as choice columns, work the same no matter which of those apps you’re using.